-If you are an approved FAA educator, you carry two pieces of FAA plastic in your pocket; pilot and CFI.
-Each certificate demands a very different personality to be successful.
-The pilot certificate requires a high degree of precision and skill.
-This level of piloting needs assertiveness and confidence – fast action and intolerance of error; airplane challenges.
+If you are an approved FAA educator, you carry two very different pieces of FAA plastic on board every flight.
+Each certificate requires a very different approach and a unique set of skills to be successful.
+With the pilot certificate, you are driving the plane and seeking precise control and efficiency.
+The pilot certificate requires assertiveness and confidence – fast action and intolerance of error; these are airplane challenges.

-In sharp contrast, the flight instructor world needs patience and tolerance, time and understanding.
-A good CFI allows their pilot-in-training to explore and self-correct.
-It can be initially painful for a new CFI to feel a plane wallow around the sky as the student learns new skills.
-Impatient (often new) CFIs tend to micro-manage the controls and radio trying to regain the precision they are familiar with.
+For any precise pilot, teaching flying can initially be quite painful.
+It feels wrong to have your plane wallow around the sky as your learner discovers new skills.
+As a result, impatient (and often new) CFIs tend to micro-manage the controls and radio trying to regain the precision they are familiar with.
 But this is not a successful strategy for education!
-Let’s unpack the challenges of a successful aviation educator; human challenges.
+Let’s unpack the challenges of a successful aviation educator; these are human challenges.